-Our audit response was executed by the primary audit team, covering all assets at risk of material impairment.
-We performed the following audit procedures with respect to management's impairment assessment:

-- confirmed our understanding of Tullow's impairment process, as well as the control environment implemented by management; - following identification of indicators of impairment in respect of all tangible oil and gas properties, for each CGU, we: - with the assistance of EY business modelling specialists, tested the integrity of underlying VIU model; - we assessed the appropriateness of management's oil price assumptions through comparison with the estimates of market participants.
-Our assessment of management's long term oil price assumption considered the estimates of recognised consultants, brokers, peers and the prices reflected in the Sustainable Development Scenario from International Energy Agency (IEA); - in conjunction with our EY valuations specialists, we assessed the appropriateness of management's impairment discount rates including an independent re-calculation of the group's weighted average cost of capital; - tested management's production profiles through reconciliation to the results of our testing in respect to reserve estimation and that the life-of-field assumptions were consistent with those applied in the Company's decommissioning provision calculations; and - tested the appropriateness of other cash flow assumptions, including cost estimate profiles, inflation rate and FX rates based on comparison with recent actuals and our understanding obtained from other areas of the audit.
+Risk Our response to the risk Key observations communicated to the Audit Committee Impairment of Oil and Gas assets \$2,544 million (2019: \$3,085 million) Our audit response was executed by the primary audit team, covering all assets at risk of material impairment.
+We We reported to the Audit Committee in its Refer to the Audit Committee Report (page 49); Accounting policies (page performed the following audit procedures with respect to management's impairment assessment: March 2021 meeting that, based on our 97); and Note 11 of the Consolidated Financial Statements (page 118) confirmed our understanding of Tullow's impairment process, as well as the control environment implemented by management; testing performed, we considered the current period impairment In the current period, management recorded a net impairment charge of \$250.6 million (2019: \$781.2 million). following identification of indicators of impairment in respect of all tangible oil and gas properties, for each CGU, we: charge is fairly stated and that there are no further material \$149.2 million (2019: \$712.8 million) of the charge relates to Ghana (TEN) producing assets and is subject to the with the assistance of EY business modelling specialists, tested the integrity of underlying VIU model; impairments or impairment reversals in the Group. determination of judgemental valuation inputs. we assessed the appropriateness of management's oil price assumptions through comparison with the estimates of market participants.
+Our assessment of management's Following the identification of Group-wide indicators of impairment, being a downward revision to management's long term price assumptions, all of management's long term oil price assumption considered the estimates of recognised consultants, brokers, peers and the prices reflected in the Sustainable Development Scenario from International Energy Agency (IEA); tangible oil and gas assets within it respective cash generating units ('CGUs'), were tested for impairment in the period. in conjunction with our EY valuations specialists, we assessed the appropriateness of management's impairment discount rates including an independent re-calculation of the group's weighted average cost of capital; Management prepare its tangible asset impairment tests under the value-in-use methodology.
+The models include a number of estimates and judgements including: future oil and gas prices; discount rates; inflation tested management's production profiles through reconciliation to the results of our testing in respect to reserve estimation and that the life-of-field assumptions were consistent with those applied in the Company's decommissioning provision calculations; and rates; production profiles; and cost profiles for each asset.
+Changes to any of these key inputs could lead to a potential impairment or a reversal of impairment, hence this risk is tested the appropriateness of other cash flow assumptions, including cost estimate profiles, inflation rate and FX rates based on comparison with recent actuals and our understanding obtained from other areas of the audit. considered a key audit matter.
+The risk has increased in current year following downturn in long term commodity prices.
 Our audit response was primarily performed by the primary audit team, with support from local tax teams in Ghana, Kenya and Uganda.
 Our audit procedures over this risk area covers 100 per cent of the reported risk amount.